peterhry/peterhrynkow.com/_posts/2019-01-15-blowing-up-images-to-make-them-small.md

 ### What’s going on here?

-When the downsampled image is enlarged, the browser uses an [interpolation algorithm](https://en.wikipedia.org/wiki/Image_scaling#Algorithms) — usually bilinear — to fill in the missing image data.
-Smooth images with less detail can be upsampled without any distortion or pixelation because the interpolated pixels blend in with the real ones.
+When the downsampled image is enlarged, the browser uses an [interpolation algorithm](https://en.wikipedia.org/wiki/Image_scaling#Algorithms) to fill in the missing image data.
+Smooth images with less contrast can be upsampled without any distortion or pixelation because the interpolated pixels blend in with the original ones.

 ### Final thoughts